TeamCity Data Directory

 Configuring the Location

-There are several ways to configure the location of the TeamCity Data Directory:
+There are two ways to configure the location of the TeamCity Data Directory:

-on the first server startup screens (only when TeamCity
+by selecting it in the UI form on the first server startup (only for TeamCity

 TeamCity home directory